How to Make Macrame Succulent Hangers

 - Faux succulents

-- Glass planters (these are from the Dollar Tree)
+(these are from Dollar Tree)

-- Rocks or other filler
+or other filler

-You can purchase macrame cording at craft stores, and frayed ends can be smoothed into looking much cleaner with a little bit of flame from a lighter.
-Take care because too much fire will cause it to burn and turn black.
 A little bit goes a long way.
 Also, take care because the molten plastic ends can and will stick to anything they touch, from couch cushions to thighs.

 Pull the ends of the cords through the loop to create your first knot around the steel ring.
 This ring is how your planter will hang.